Und3rf10w/security-scripts/enumeration/osint/org2linkedin/README.md

 ```

 # Issues
-Should any issues arise with this, please run the script with the -d flag, and provide any output in the comments of a new issue you open
+Should any issues arise with this, please run the script with the ```-d``` flag, and provide any output in the comments of a new issue you open through Github.